-- 1. Install furnace level. - This furnace is NOT to be used for temporary heat of buildings or structures under construction. - 3.
-Install furnace as centralized as practical with respect to the heat distribution system. - Install the vent pipes as short as practical.
-(See Vent and Combustion Air Piping section). - 5.
-Maintain clearance for fire safety and servicing.
-A front clearance of 30" (762mm) is recommended for access to the burner, controls and filter. - 6.
-Use a raised base if the floor is damp or wet at times. - 7.
-Residential garage installations require: - Burners and ignition sources installed at least 18" (457mm) above the floor. - Located or physically protected from possible damage by a vehicle. - Local codes may require a drain pan under the entire furnace and condensate trap when the furnace is installed in attic application.
+- 1. Install furnace level. - Install furnace as centralized as practical with respect to the heat distribution system. - Install the vent pipes as short as practical (See Vent and Combustion Air Piping section). - Maintain clearance for fire safety and servicing.
+A front clearance of 30" (762mm) is recommended for access to the burner, controls and filter.

+- For downflow installations, non combustible subbase must be used under the furnace unless installation is on a non combustible floor surface.
+This requirement applies even when a coil box or cabinet is used. - For horizontal installations, line contact is permissible only between lines formed by intersection of back and two sides of furnace jacket, and building joists, studs or framing. - 7.
+Residential garage installations require: - Burners and ignition sources installed at least 18" (457mm) above the floor. - Located or physically protected from possible damage by a vehicle. - Local codes may require a drain pan under the entire furnace and condensate trap when the furnace is installed in attic applications.